 - Capturing more details.
 3D scanning is more accurate than the human eye and can digitally capture a high level of details.
 Museums can now create their own 3D archives and store digital 3D models of their entire collections, instead of relying on mere 2D pictures.

 - Restoring and replicating historical artifacts.
 Restorative 3D scanning, when 3D capture is used in the restoration process, is increasingly used in museums worldwide.
-To replicate an historical object, a 3D scan has to be done first.
-The file generated can then be used to 3D print a replica the piece, in plastic or other materials.
+To replicate a historical object, a 3D scan has to be done first.
+The file generated can then be used to 3D print a replica of the piece, in plastic or other materials.

 How 3D printing can be used by museums and researchers